All Episodes

 How long did you work in Sweden?

-Uh for five years, sir.
+For five years, sir.

 And why were you living in Sweden?

-Well, I was a nonprofit worker.
+I was a non-profit worker.

-I wanted to make a difference and seeing the conflict that's going on over there, and rather than complaining about it and seeing everything going on in it, I wanted to take the time when I was young to go and uh serve these people, which I thought would uh I could get a perspective of what's going on in the world, and I did.
+And seeing the conflict that's going on over there, and rather than complaining about it and seeing everything going on in the news, I wanted to take the time when I was young to go and serve these people, which I thought I could get a perspective of what's going on in the world.

-Uh people who were unappreciative of the I think it was Sweden.
+I think it was Sweden.

 I have articles somewhere in my back here.